 If, in order to attend an in-person on campus interview, you have any individual requirements due to a long-term health condition, specific learning difficulty or disability, please contact the Accessibility Service as soon as possible:

 T: 01326 370460 (text/telephone)

 This will enable us to discuss and put in place any support or adjustments you may require, for example, hearing induction loop, BSL interpreter, adjusted interview time/length, ground floor interview room or information in a different format.

 You'll need to bring or wear suitable practice clothes.
-For example, tracksuit bottoms and t-shirt.
+For example, tracksuit bottoms and a t-shirt.

 You'll be asked to work on a phrase of dance movement in bare feet as part of the audition.
 No sound or props will be needed.

-For those attending a telephone/online interview, you'll need to upload a link to a short film of your dancing a minimum of 3 minutes in length.
+Before the interview, please upload a link to a short film of your dancing for a minimum of 3 minutes in length.
 The work(s) you upload need to show you, clearly, performing a dance work or series of short dance works created by or for you.

 Think about your responses to questions such as:

-- Why do you want to study Dance and Choreography at Falmouth?
+1. Why do you want to study Dance & Choreography at Falmouth?